illustrations-of-an-array-of-wildflowers

 Dedicate a flower in our wildflower meadow that celebrates the lives of people we love.

-The meadow will be full of colour, a haven for wildlife and it give you the opportunity to honour the memory of your loved one.
-It will bring a soothing, sensory environment to our gardens for people of all ages to enjoy.
+Every year, we enhance our beautiful gardens by planting an array of wildflowers, giving us the opportunity to celebrate the lives of the people who are no longer with us.
+Full of colour, our wildflowers are a haven for wildlife and give you the opportunity to honour the memory of your loved one(s).
+It brings a soothing, sensory environment to our gardens for people of all ages to enjoy.

 How it works